Journey Music for Psychedelic Healing Playlists: Hammock — Nevertheless (2025)

 Ascent – Opening | BPM I (Oceanic Bliss)

-Soft, slow, and gentle.
-Despite its placement late in the album, this track works beautifully early in the journey, building trust and a gradual entry before deeper currents arrive.
+Soft, slow, and patient.
+Despite its placement late in the album, it works beautifully early in a playlist, building trust and gradual entry.

 “All Flesh Is Grass” (Track 11)

-Expansive swells and a sense of closure.
-A natural album closer and an excellent final track for a playlist, completing the arc with spacious acceptance.
+Expansive swells with a sense of closure.
+The body comes back into view.
+A natural final track, completing the arc with spacious acceptance.

 Closing Take